J. Randall Curtis, MD, MPH

-The overall research objectives are: 1) to improve the quality of end-of-life care for persons with terminal or chronic diseases such as end-stage COPD, AIDS, or cancer; 2) to improve patient-clinician communication about end-of-life care; and 3) to integrate palliative care and critical care in the ICU setting.
+The overall research objectives are: 1) to improve the quality of palliative and end-of-life care for persons with serious illness including chronic diseases such as end-stage COPD, AIDS, or cancer; 2) to improve patient-clinician communication about palliative end-of-life care; and 3) to integrate palliative care and critical care in the palliative and ICU setting.

 Additional information can be obtained by visiting the End of Life Care Research Program website.